How To Know If Your Vitamins Are Expired + Tips For Making Them Last

 Type of vitamin.

-And if you're taking a powdered vitamin, Lewis says the average expiration date is up to one year after it's opened.
+And if you're taking a powdered vitamin, Lewis says the average expiration date is typically up to one year after it's opened, but can vary by brand.

 The makeup of the vitamin.